dxw/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to dxw’s Chief Technology Officer at code-of-conduct@dxw.com.
-If a complaint relates to the conduct of the Chief Technology Officer, then complaints may be reported to the Managing Director at code-of-conduct-md@dxw.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to dxw’s techincal leads at code-of-conduct@dxw.com.
+If a complaint relates to the conduct of the technical leads, then complaints may be reported to the CEO at code-of-conduct-md@dxw.com.
 The current holders of these roles can be found on [dxw’s people page](https://www.dxw.com/our-people/).